Spin echo: Spin-echo decay

 A Hahn-echo decay experiment can be used to measure the spin–spin relaxation time, as shown in the animation below.
 The size of the echo is recorded for different spacings of the two pulses.
 This reveals the decoherence which is not refocused by the π pulse.
 In simple cases, an exponential decay is measured which is described by the T2 time.

 Stimulated echo

 Hahn's 1950 paper showed that another method for generating spin echoes is to apply three successive 90° pulses.
 After the first 90° pulse, the magnetization vector spreads out as described above, forming what can be thought of as a "pancake" in the x-y plane.
 The spreading continues for a time $\tau$, and then a second 90° pulse is applied such that the "pancake" is now in the x-z plane.
-After a further time $T$ a third pulse is applied and a stimulated echo is observed after waiting a time $\tau$ after the last pulse.
+After a further time $T$ a third pulse is applied and a stimulated echo is observed after waiting for a time $\tau$ after the last pulse.